 Hummingbirds are some of the most desirable backyard birds, but what happens to hummingbirds in winter?
-While these birds are typically only found in northern backyards during the summer – with the exception of the Anna's hummingbird, a year-round Pacific Coast resident – the occasional hummingbird can overwinter in northern areas.
-This brings up the problem of how to keep hummingbird nectar from freezing so these tiny birds always have a reliable food source even when flowers may not be blooming.
+While these birds are typically only found in northern yards during the summer – with the exception of the Anna's hummingbird, a year-round Pacific Coast resident – the occasional hummingbird can overwinter in northern areas.
+This brings up the problem of how to keep hummingbird feeders from freezing so these tiny birds always have a reliable nectar source even when flowers may not be blooming.

 The Dangers of Cold Weather